amyasnikov/validity/README.md

 ## Why?
 Validity helps you to concentrate on what really matters - defining the criteria of healthy and valid network and following these criteria.

-Validity completely separates compliance test code from all other things like data collection, serialization and storage.
-This one encourages you to write short, clean and understandable compliance tests together with the mandatory description.
+Validity completely separates compliance test code from all the other things like data collection, parsing and storage.
+It encourages you to write short, clean and understandable compliance tests together with the mandatory description.

 ## Key Features
 * Truly vendor-agnostic.
-You can easily integrate any vendor config format using [TTP](https://github.com/dmulyalin/ttp)
+You can easily integrate any vendor config format using [TTP](https://github.com/dmulyalin/ttp) or a bunch of other [serialization options](https://validity.readthedocs.io/en/latest/entities/serializers/)
 * Writing compliance tests using Python expressions and [JQ](https://stedolan.github.io/jq/manual/)
-* Direct polling of the devices via SSH or Telnet.
-More than 100 different platforms are available through [netmiko](https://github.com/ktbyers/netmiko) library.
+* Gathering configuration or state info directly from the devices via **SSH**, **Telnet**, **Netconf** or **REST API**.
 * Flexible selector system to apply the tests only to a specific subset of devices
 * Concept of **dynamic pairs**.
 With dynamic pair you can compare 2 different devices between each other (e.g. compare the configuration of 2 MC-LAG members).
 * **Test result explanation**.
 When some test fails, you can get the **explanation** of the calculation process step by step.
 It helps to identify the cause of the failure.